-If the value in ECX specifies a reserved or unimplemented MSR address.
+If the value in ECX specifies a reserved or unimplemented MSR specified by ECX.

-If the value in EDX:EAX sets bits that are reserved in the MSR specified by ECX.
+If the value in EDX: EAX sets bits that are reserved in the MSR specified by ECX.

-#GP(0) If the value in ECX specifies a reserved or unimplemented MSR address.
+#GP(0) If the value in ECX specifies a reserved or unimplemented MSR

-If the value in EDX:EAX sets bits that are reserved in the MSR specified by ECX.
+If the value in EDX: EAX sets bits that are reserved in the MSR